 By constructing the cost structure of the automotive supply chain, it quickly becomes clear that the weight of the upstream part, which consists mainly of transport from suppliers to factories, is substantial (around 40% of total logistics costs).
 The main driver of cost reduction, the improvement of the trucks/containers filling rate requires the implementation of transverse reflections such as total cost, in order to achieve solutions that are disruptive compared to the current models:

 Car manufacturers have all gone very far in terms of batch size in their various applications of Toyota’s precepts (see the concept of One Piece flow).
 However small lots have a double negative effect.
-On the one hand they no longer allow to optimize loadings (cost/m³ penalized accordingly).
+On the one hand, they no longer allow optimizing loadings (cost/m³ penalized accordingly).

 On the other hand, they contribute to the frequencies increase and thus to the multiplication of journeys.
 The positive impact on the stock levels of the production units is, in this case, erased by the additional costs assumed by the transport function.

-The others parts that will be massified in transport at reduced frequencies (weekly if possible) to optimize loading rates (the gains largely covering here the differential on the storage cost).
+The other parts that will be massified in transport at reduced frequencies (weekly if possible) to optimize loading rates (the gains largely covering here the differential on the storage cost).